MayTzur/weezit/README.md

 # weezit
 Final project of studies - Made with Shon Kesel

+The project has 2 parts:
+1) Identifying celebrities and presenting the 3 best options
+2) A multiplayer trivia game (currently 2 players) in real time about celebrities

 Main tools and technologies:

 Server side: C#, CORS, SQL Server, Stored Procedure